 - Anything that has expired or is past its use-by date.

 - Dishes or plasticware that have lids that are missing.

 - Mugs that no one uses anymore.

-- Take-out containers including plastic forks spoons as well as ketchup/spice packets.
+- Take-out containers including plastic forks, spoons, as well as ketchup and spice packets.

-- Old calendars, takeout menus, old recipe books you no longer use.
+- Old calendars, takeout menus, and old recipe books you no longer use.

 - Broken appliances and kitchen gadgets.

 - Cutlery and kitchen utensils that are broken or aren’t being used anymore.

 - Old makeup, nail polishes, hair products, perfumes, and toothbrushes.